 Deputy Chief Tommy Keheley is second in command of the Holly Springs Police Department and has overall responsibility for the operation of the department.

-Deputy Chief Keheley is assisted in his duties by Lieutenants Steve Cohen and Greg Clyburn, and five sergeants.
+Deputy Chief Keheley is assisted in his duties by Lieutenants Casey Barton, Greg Clyburn, Michael Hales, and six sergeants.

 Throughout his professional career, Keheley has served out nation in the Naval Reserves and Coast Guard, and has served in the Georgia Air National Guard.

 In addition to his extensive job experience, Keheley has received formal education from the FBI National Academy, accredited through the University of Virginia, the United States Secret Service Dignitary Protection School, Cobray International Counter Terrorism School, and is a Dive Rescue Specialist through the International Association of Dive Rescue Specialists.
 He has received over 3,000 hours of POST certified training.